jonenzl/portfolio/README.md

-# portfolio
+## Jonathan Ellis Portfolio Website

-Portfolio website for Jonathan Ellis
+The portfolio website of Jonathan Ellis, a designer based in New Zealand.